 A typical PHY receive procedure is shown for WUR format in Figure 32-14 (PHY receiver procedure for WUR PPDU).
 A typical state machine implementation of the receive PHY is given in Figure 32-15 (PHY receive state machine).
 The PHY is set to operate at the appropriate frequency through station management via the PLME, as specified in 32.3 (WUR PLME).
 The receive parameters, such as RSSI, may be accessed via the PHY-SAP.

 The PHY measures a receive signal strength and searches for a valid WUR Sync sequence, in order to acquire WUR PPDU, to determine the WUR data rate and the start of the WUR Data field.
-If a valid Sync sequence is detected, WUR PHY issues PHY-RXSTART.indication primitive along with the WUR_DATARATE indication.
-If the Sync sequence detection fails, a PHY- RXSTART.indication primitive is not issued, and instead the PHY shall issue the error condition PHY-RXEND.indication primitive.
-RSSI measurement is done on the WUR Sync.
-Based on the WUR data rate, the PHY sets the NSPDB parameter as given in Table 32-4 (Frequently used parameters).
+If a valid Sync sequence is detected, WUR PHY issues PHY-RXSTART.indication primitive along with the WUR_DATARATE.indication.
+If the Sync sequence detection fails, a PHY- RXSTART.indication primitive is not issued, and WUR PHY goes back to RX IDLE state. (#208) RSSI measurement is made during the reception of the WUR Sync. (#40) Based on the WUR data rate, the PHY sets the NSPDB parameter as given in Table 32-4 (Frequently used parameters).

 The PHY entity shall begin receiving the WUR Data symbols.
-If signal loss occurs during reception, prior to completion of the PPDU reception, the error condition PHYRXEND.indication (CarrierLost) shall be reported to the MAC.
-The received PPDU bits are decoded, assembled into octets and presented to the MAC using a series of PHY-DATA.indication (DATA) primitive exchanges.
-Any final bits that cannot be assembled into a complete octet are discarded.
-The WUR PHY shall maintain decoding the data as long as the receive signal strength is maintained the same.
-If either the receive signal strength falls or PHY-CCARESET.request is received, the WUR PHY terminates and enter to the RX IDLE state.
-If it terminates due to reduction of the receive signal strength, a PHY-RXEND.indication (NoError) primitive shall be issued.
-If it terminates due to PHY-CCARESET.request, a PHY-RXEND.indication (MAC Reset) primitive shall be issued.
+If signal loss occurs during reception, prior to completion of the PPDU reception, the error condition PHY-RXEND.indication (CarrierLost) shall be reported to the MAC.(#502) The received PPDU bits are decoded, assembled into octets and presented to the MAC using a series of PHY-DATA.indication (DATA) primitive exchanges.
+Any remaining bits, which could not be assembled into a complete octet are discarded.(#22) RCPI measurement is made during the reception of the data field as described in 19.3.19.6. (#43) Since the WUR PHY is not aware of the end of the WUR PPDU, the PHY shall keep decoding, until receive signal strength drops significantly.
+Alternatively, the WUR MAC may also indicate the end of WUR PPDU to PHY by means of PHY-CCARESET.request primitive.
+On termination, the WUR PHY enters the RX IDLE state.
+If the WUR PHY terminates due to reduction of the receive signal strength, a PHY-RXEND.indication (NoError) primitive shall be issued.
+If it terminates due to PHY-CCARESET.request, a PHY-RXEND.indication (MAC Reset) primitive shall be issued. (#207, #209, #824, #23)

-TGba editor: Replace the Figure 32-14 PHY receiver procedure for WUR PPDU with the figure below
+TGba editor: Replace the Figure 32-14 PHY receiver procedure for WUR PPDU with the figure below (#231, #1221, #1253, #823)